- Cameron loves costume parties and dressing up Lily for every holiday, yet hates Halloween, the one day where it's normal.

-In Dude Ranch, When Mitchell wants to prove his masculinity, He and Luke blow up a bird house.
+- In Dude Ranch, when Mitchell wants to prove his masculinity, he and Luke blow up a bird house.
 The Brilliance in this episode is that while Mitch usually prefers not to do things that are against the law, he also hates birds.
 He's wrecked his own house on account of a pigeon before, and another bird caused him problems when he was building Lily a princess castle.
 Now he's blown up a bird's house.
-Current score in that battle: Mitchell:one, Birds: 2.
+Current score in that battle: Mitchell: 1, Birds: 2.

 - When Jay accidentally kills Manny's turtle, he tells Gloria that Mitchell used to have a pet bird, who he let out by accident and covered Mitchell and the rest of the room in bloody feathers.
 As an adult, Mitchell is afraid of birds, probably because of the childhood trauma.

 - In "Aunt Mommy" Claire remembers offering her eggs to Cam and Mitchell while holding an egg in her hand.
 Wonder what triggered that memory?